DouglasUrner/GDP1/units/3/U3L01-abstractions/index.md

 ### Deliverable

-For this lesson you will submit a copy of the [Google Doc Template](https://docs.google.com/document/d/1gVR-eagLCPBAyVarJJRZTLyHFCMPr59zQ4gQ2l_RFQ8/edit?usp=sharing) with links to your work on Code.org.
+For this lesson you will submit a copy of the [Google Doc Template](https://docs.google.com/document/d/1gVR-eagLCPBAyVarJJRZTLyHFCMPr59zQ4gQ2l_RFQ8/edit?usp=sharing) with links to your version of the **Side Scroller** game.

 ## Instructions